Kōki Hirota: First diplomatic career

 After graduation, Hirota entered the Ministry of Foreign Affairs to become a career diplomat, and he served in a number of overseas posts.
 In 1923, he became director of the Europe and America Department of the Foreign Ministry.
 After he was minister to the Netherlands, he was ambassador to the Soviet Union from 1928 to 1932.

 In 1933, Hirota became Foreign Minister in the cabinet of Prime Minister Saitō Makoto, just after Japan had withdrawn from the League of Nations.
 He retained the position in the subsequent cabinet of Admiral Keisuke Okada.

+Upon assuming the post, Hirota explicitly pursued a stated policy of Harmony Diplomacy (Kyōwa Gaikō) to stabilize Japan's international isolation.
+He attempted to negotiate with the United States, Britain, the Soviet Union, and China to ease tensions, believing diplomacy should embrace "the great spirit of international harmony."
+Despite these diplomatic efforts, Western powers, including the Roosevelt administration, remained distrustful of Japan's expansion and ignored his attempts at securing treaties.

 As Foreign Minister, Hirota negotiated the purchase of the Chinese Eastern Railway in Manchuria from Soviet interests.
 He also promulgated the Hirota Sangensoku (the Three Principles by Hirota) on 28 October 1935 as the definitive statement of Japan's position towards China.
 The three principles were the establishment of a Japan–China–Manchukuo bloc, the organization of a Sino-Japanese common front against the spread of communism, and the suppression of anti-Japanese activities within China.
+These principle marked a sharp turn in Hirota's diplomacy, essentially acting as an official recognition of the Army's actions in North China, reversing any hopes for reconciliation.
 Hirota argued that warlordism and Chinese Communism represented a "festering sore deep down in the bosom of Eastern Asia" that threatened "all Asian races with sure and inescapable death" and considered further military engagement in China to be "heroic surgery," rather than invasion.

 Premiership (1936–1937)

 List of Ideological Criminal Probation Offices installed by the Ideological Criminal Probation Act established under the Hirota Cabinet in 1936.

-In 1936, with the radical factions within the Japanese military discredited after the 26 February incident, Hirota was selected to replace Okada as Prime Minister of Japan.
+In 1936, following the failed 26 February incident, the Tōseiha's political control was empowered further over the civilian government.
+Hirota was selected to replace Okada as Prime Minister of Japan under this military supremacy.
 Hirota placated the military by reinstating the system by which only active-duty Army or Navy officers (see Minister of War Military Attache System) could serve in the Cabinet posts of war minister or navy minister.
 The military, via the institution of the Imperial General Headquarters, had abused the system in the past to bring down civilian governments.

-In terms of foreign policy, the Anti-Comintern Pact with Nazi Germany and Fascist Italy was signed during his premiership.
-The treaty was the predecessor to the Tripartite Pact of 1940.